scrapy/scrapy/docs/topics/request-response.rst

 Scenarios where changing the request fingerprinting algorithm may cause undesired results include, for example, using the HTTP cache middleware (see :class:`~scrapy.downloadermiddlewares.httpcache.HttpCacheMiddleware`).
-Changing the request fingerprinting algorithm would invalidade the current cache, requiring you to redownload all requests again.
+Changing the request fingerprinting algorithm would invalidate the current cache, requiring you to redownload all requests again.

 Otherwise, set :setting:`REQUEST_FINGERPRINTER_IMPLEMENTATION` to ``'VERSION'`` in